salil-seth-growth/Kast/README.md

 ## What this is

-Instead of a cover letter, I wrote a growth plan.

 This document maps KAST's funnel, identifies the highest-leverage gaps, and proposes four concrete growth experiments — each with mechanics, instrumentation, and success metrics.
 It also includes a 4-tier affiliate program redesign and a